slatedocs/slate/source/includes/aws/_instances.md

 <code>DELETE /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/instances/:id</code>

+Delete an Instance in a given [environment](#administration-environments).

 | Attributes                 | &nbsp;                                        |
 |----------------------------|-----------------------------------------------|
 | `taskId` <br/>*string*     | The task id related to the instance deletion. |
 | `taskStatus` <br/>*string* | The status of the operation.                  |

+If the Instance belongs to a kubernetes cluster, a new instance will automatically be created in the place of this one unless the cluster that it belongs to is deleted.

 <!-------------------- START AN INSTANCE -------------------->